Create a Svelte Component Library

 Create a new SvelteKit project

-If you frequently have components that you share between projects and want to keep a single repository of them, you can create a package on npm like this one.
+If you frequently have components that you share between projects and want to keep a single repository of them, you can create a package on npm.
 Here’s how to create a Svelte component library with SvelteKit.

 Setup